Can you make cold brew with milk? Yes, but…

 - you are making a coffee flavored, milk based dessert like ice cream, creme brule, puddings, etc.

-- you want a coffee flavored milk (as opposed to milk flavored coffee).
-One is mostly milk in texture and with a coffee flavor.
-The latter is mostly coffee with the addition of some milk
+- you want a coffee flavored milk (as opposed to milk flavored coffee)

 - for drinks that already have a high milk content such as an iced latte or frappe